vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 ### 1.4.10.
 Cloud Services Platform Role Sync

 You can sync user roles with the rolesync option.
+*Note:* the API tokens you use must have Org Owner permissions.
+You can sync across orgs by using a different source and destination OrgID.
+Alternatively, if your sync template and destinations are in the same org, you can configure the source and destination OrgIDs to be identical.

 First, configure a template account in the Cloud Services Platform, granting it all of the roles you want to synchronize.